 - Once the buns have cooled, bush with melted butter and roll them in caster sugar.
 Devour!

 - I often make the dough the day before and prove in the fridge.
 When you are ready to bake the next day, follow from stage 3.
-Because the dough is cold they will take longer to rise on the second proving.
+Because the dough is cold it will take longer to rise on the second proving.

 - In order to speed proving up you can place the buns in the oven, SWITCHED OFF with a bowl of freshly boiled water, don’t cover them.